dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 selected.
 In real life, your code would actually do something useful with the

 selected range.
 A nice thing about this example is that Excel takes care of the error handling.
-If you enter something that’s not a range, Excel tells you about it and
+If you enter something that's not a range, Excel tells you about it and

 lets you try again.

-The Application.InputBox method is similar to VBA’s InputBox function, but it
+The Application.InputBox method is similar to VBA's InputBox function, but it

 also has some differences.
 Check the Help system for complete details.

 The GetOpenFilename Method

 If your VBA procedure needs to ask the user for a filename, you  could use the InputBox function and have the user do some typing.
-An input box usually isn’t
+An input box usually isn't

 the best tool for this job, however, because most users find it difficult to remem-

 ber paths, backslashes, filenames, and file extensions.
-In other words, it’s far too easy to screw up when typing a filename.
+In other words, it's far too easy to screw up when typing a filename.

 For a better solution to this problem, use the GetOpenFilename method of the Application object, which ensures that your code gets its hands on a valid filename, including its complete path.
 The GetOpenFilename method displays the